anthonycoffey/property-manager-pro/memory-bank/projectRoadmap.md

 ### Backend
 * **Firebase:** This comprehensive platform will serve as the backbone:
     * **Firebase Authentication:** For user registration, login, and robust **role-based access control**.
-    * **Cloud Firestore:** A flexible, scalable NoSQL cloud database for storing all application data (users, properties, residents, services, invitations).
+    * **Cloud Firestore:** A flexible, scalable NoSQL cloud database for storing all application data (users, properties, residents, services, invitations, mail, templates).
 Its real-time capabilities are excellent for dashboards.
-    * **Firebase Cloud Functions:** For server-side logic, API integrations (CRM, email sending), scheduled tasks, and enforcing business rules.
+    * **Firebase Cloud Functions:** For server-side logic, API integrations (CRM), scheduled tasks, and enforcing business rules.
 This is where the "server-side" aspect of your application will largely reside, handling tasks that cannot or should not be done directly on the client.
+    * **`firestore-send-email` Extension:** Will be used for sending templated emails (e.g., invitations, notifications).
+This involves a `mail` collection to trigger emails and a `templates` collection to store email content.
     * **Firebase Hosting:** For fast and secure hosting of your React application.

 ---